News / Insights

 This opportunity gap is an equity issue requiring us to connect Chicago’s abundance to the needs of all learners.
 That’s why CLX’s mission is:

-that equips digital-age learners and leaders
+To inspire and support innovation that equips digital-age learners and leaders to close Chicago’s opportunity gap.

 With this mission, CLX partners with educators and organizations to narrow the gap between learning experiences and future opportunity for payoff in academics, careers, and civic life.
 The theory of connected learning provides an important foundation for that work.